-There are signature guides on sale from our Online Shop that can help when using a 'chip and signature' card or signing other documents like contracts or terms and conditions.
+You can buy a signature guide from our Online Shop that can help when using a chip and signature card or signing other documents like contracts or terms and conditions.

 There are several options available to bank customers who have difficulty accessing their own money.
 Some people prefer to have one card to use at cash machines and a second card to sign for things in shops.
 Or some customers may choose to have one card which does both functions.
 To find out more about all the different options available either call your bank direct or visit payyourway.org.uk, which has impartial, practical advice on different payment options, including chip and signature.

 Alternatively you can request a leaflet in an alternative format by calling 020 3217 8259 or email [email protected]